 The Dulwich Literary Festival began in 2014 and has gone from strength to strength.
-2017 will be the fourth edition of the festival.
+The 2018 edition will be the fifth edition.

 From humble beginnings we are gradually building a festival of national consequence.
 Many Dulwich residents remember the climax of last year’s festival – a riveting sold-out conversation between Ken Clarke and Nick Clegg.

 We love to programme up-and-coming talent alongside the more well-known names, producing unique events that you won’t find at any other festival.